Mahogany Ship: In fiction

-In the novel Recollections of Geoffrey Hamlyn by Henry Kingsley, published in 1859, there is a fictional account of a wreck that resembled the Mahogany Ship.
+In the novel Recollections of Geoffry Hamlyn by Henry Kingsley, published in 1859, there is a fictional account of a wreck that resembled the Mahogany Ship.
 In the book the ship is described as being Dutch or Spanish.
 In some editions a footnote at the bottom of the page reads: "Such a ship may be seen in the eastern end of Portland Bay, near the modern town of Port Fairy."
 To what extent the reference in this novel helped to promote the popular image of the wreck is uncertain.
 Murray Johns believes the footnote is a reference to the well documented wreck of the cedar built Schooner Sally Ann in Portland Bay.
 He also argues Thomas Clark's 1860 "Mahogany Ship" painting shows the Sally Ann, the painting's title being adopted later.

 Wrack (1997), the first novel by Australian writer James Bradley, uses a wreck inspired by the Mahogany Ship as background to a murder mystery.

 "The Mahogany Ship" is a novel by Samuel Ridley published in 2025.
 The novel explores the mythological shipwreck through the perspectives of 16th Century Portuguese sailors under Captain Mendonca, the indigenous Peek Whuurong people, invaders and colonists, and modern Australians.